UlrickBL/blog/slm_classifiers/slm_classifiers.md

-# From Speed to Stability: How SLMs can be adapted to deliver efficient, robust and instruction-aligned classification in a single forward pass
+# SLMLogitsClassifier: How SLMs can be adapted to deliver efficient, robust and instruction-aligned classification in a single forward pass

 ## TLDR

-- Comparing different multiclass classification techniques with SLM, embedding (causal and bidirectional) and rerankers.
+- Comparison of different multiclass classification techniques using SLMs, causal and bidirectional embeddings, and rerankers

-- Presenting a technique to do multiclass classification with SLM and Lora in a single forward pass that beats other techniques and avoid overfitting
+- Presentation of a single forward pass multiclass classification method using SLMs and LoRa that outperforms other techniques and reduces overfitting

-- Benchmark very small language models
+- Benchmarking of very small language models

-- Explaining how we can reduce effective parameters in this technique, how it avoids overfiting
+- Explanation of how this technique reduces effective parameters and avoids overfitting

-- Some explanation of tied embeddings
+- Additional discussion of tied embeddings

+Main code is available here : https://github.com/UlrickBL/slm_classifiers

+All experiments and training where done on a single A100 SXM4 40GB.

 ## Motivations